-- Reduced services and restaurant closures have resulted in material declines to sales at SIR restaurants.
+- Effective April 8, 2021, the province of Ontario declared a State of Emergency and a province wide stay at home order was issued, which will last until at least May 20, 2021.
+SIR will continue to offer takeout and delivery services at certain of its Jack Astor's and Scaddabush Italian Kitchen & Bar ("Scaddabush") restaurants as well as at Dukes Refresher & Bar[®]. - Reduced services and restaurant closures have resulted in material declines to sales at SIR restaurants.
 Limited capacity re-openings of in-restaurant and outdoor patio dining are expected to continue to impact sales at SIR restaurants.
-As a result of the COVID-19 outbreak and ongoing government and public health official recommendations and restrictions, as disclosed in note 1 of SIR's unaudited condensed interim consolidated financial statements for the 12 and 24-week period ended February 14, 2021, there are material uncertainties that may cast doubt on SIR's ability to continue as a going concern. - The SIR Royalty Limited Partnership (the "Partnership") continues to defer the collection of royalties and the Fund continues to defer the collection of interest on the SIR Loan from SIR as part of the conditions required by SIR's senior lender to grant SIR a series of waiver and amending agreements under its Credit Agreement in order to provide SIR with financial support during the COVID-19 pandemic.
+As a result of the COVID-19 outbreak and ongoing government and public health agency recommendations and restrictions, as disclosed in note 1 of SIR's unaudited condensed interim consolidated financial statements for the 12 and 24-week period ended February 14, 2021, there are material uncertainties that may cast doubt on SIR's ability to continue as a going concern. - The SIR Royalty Limited Partnership (the "Partnership") continues to defer the collection of royalties and the Fund continues to defer the collection of interest on the SIR Loan as part of the conditions required by SIR's senior lender to grant SIR a series of waiver and amending agreements under its Credit Agreement in order to provide SIR with financial support during the pandemic.
 The expiration date of these deferrals has been extended from March 31, 2021 to July 6, 2021.
-Accordingly, given the uncertainty surrounding the COVID-19 outbreak and the increasing government mandated shutdowns and the related impact to SIR which the Fund is dependent on for cash flow, the Fund's ability to continue as a going concern for the next 12 to 18 months involves significant judgement.
-See going concern disclosure in Note 1 to the Fund's Financial Statements for the year ended December 31, 2020 as well as on page 24 of this MD&A. Management of SIR, and accordingly the Fund, are currently addressing its financial requirements and the details of certain financial and non-financial covenants within the Credit Agreement with the Lender.
+Accordingly, given the uncertainty surrounding the pandemic and the government mandated shutdowns and the related impact to SIR, which the Fund is dependent on for cash flow, the Fund's ability to continue as a going concern for the next 12 to 18 months involves significant judgement.
+See going concern disclosure in Note 1 to the Fund's condensed interim consolidated financial statements for the three-month period ended March 31, 2021 as well as on page 21 of this MD&A. Management of SIR, and accordingly the Fund, are currently addressing its financial requirements and the details of certain financial and non-financial covenants within the Credit Agreement with the Lender.
 There can be no assurance that borrowings will be available to SIR, or available on acceptable terms, in an amount sufficient to fund SIR's (and in effect the Fund's) needs.
-The Fund's ability to meet its obligations for the next 12 to 18 months depends on many factors which are further described, among other things, in the Liquidity and Capital Resources section on page 21. - As a result of the significant decline in sales at SIR restaurants, Pooled Revenue and royalty income in the Partnership, along with the Fund's equity income from the Partnership and cash available for distribution to unitholders of the Fund, continues to be significantly reduced compared to prior years.
+The Fund's ability to meet its obligations for the next 12 to 18 months depends on many factors which are further described, among other things, in the Liquidity and Capital Resources section on page 17. - As part of the consideration for the extension by the Fund and the Partnership of their deferral agreements, the Lender consented to the repayment, in April 2021, of the \$1.0 million of previously deferred royalties and/or interest payments on the SIR Loan. - As a result of the significant decline in sales at SIR restaurants, Pooled Revenue and royalty income in the Partnership, along with the Fund's equity income from the Partnership and cash available for distribution to unitholders of the Fund, continues to be significantly reduced compared to prior years.